-The Aon United focus on collaboration, inclusive leadership, innovation and client service is the foundation of our culture.
+One of our key Aon Values puts focus on us being United as a firm, through trust as one inclusive team.
+To succeed, we aim to; Operate with a one-firm mindset, demonstrate teamwork, collaboration, integrity and respect and finally, create a culture of belonging where everyone is able to bring their whole self and is able to flourish.
 This framework energises and engages our colleagues, making them feel more relevant, connected and valued as they seek to shape decisions for the better and achieve their full professional potential.

-In the past year, Aon has continued to build on actions and programs that support inclusion, diversity, workforce wellbeing and social impact to build an equitable culture within the organisation and beyond.
-In our 2023 Global Colleague Support Survey, the vast majority of Australian colleagues agreed that Aon advocates for diversity, equity and inclusion in the workplace.
+In the past year, Aon has continued to build on actions and programs that support inclusion, workforce wellbeing and social impact to build a dynamic culture within the organisation and beyond.
+Across our recent Global Colleague Support Surveys, the vast majority of Australian colleagues agreed that Aon advocates for inclusion in the workplace.